Interviewer: What percentage of cases will go to trial versus settle or early on?

-Eric: I find that they usually overcharge.
+Attorney: I find that they usually overcharge.
 This is especially true in the numbers of charges in the driving while intoxicated cases.
 Not only are they charged with driving while intoxicated, but they’ll have two or three charges of driving while intoxicated for the same event and all the traffic violations and all the equipment violations.
 You can go in and having 10, 12, 16 charges against a person for one traffic stop.

 The same premise applies with a regular criminal case and on an assault case.
 You can have weapons charges and assault charges.
 I find that the police department and the government and the district attorney’s offices, they tend to think, “Let’s throw everything out there and see what we can get as opposed to fishing with one hook.”